 Cocoa originated in Central America an impressive 5,000 years ago, yet despite this, both the production and popularity of chocolate have grown at a global scale.
 Today, a number of nations harvest and produce cocoa beans, all of which are grown to fulfill the world’s sweet tooth.
 Research from the UN Food and Agriculture Organisation has listed a number of top global cocoa producers, including the likes of Brazil, the Dominican Republic, Peru and many more.

 The Dominican Republic: If you’re looking to source chocolate the ethical way, purchasing chocolate from the Dominican Republic is a must, as they have taken a global lead in more than one way.
 The government has rules and regulations in place that ensure cocoa production is done in an environmentally sustainable manner.
-Until 2009, this part of the world was at the top of its game in “Fairtrade-certified” cocoa production, and still remains a leader today.
+Until 2009, this part of the world was at the top of its game in “Fairtrade-certified” cocoa production and still remains a leader today.
 This ensures the farmers’ producing cocoa beans receive ample compensation for their crops.
 The Dominican Republic boasts two styles of chocolate, a mainstream, buttery product known as Sanchez, which is often much cheaper to purchase, and a drier, well-fermented bean called Hispaniola.

 Peru: Although there is fierce competition over the agricultural land in Peru, this part of the world is still renowned for its cocoa crops.
-In fact, it is here that you’ll stumble upon some of the rarest cocoa beans, all of which are used to craft single-origin and premium chocolate bars boasting a natural aroma and rich flavour.
+In fact, it is here that you’ll stumble upon some of the rarest cocoa beans, all of which are used to craft single-origin and premium chocolate bars boasting a natural aroma and rich flavor.

 Ecuador: Ecuador’s cocoa industry is one of the world’s first-born.
 It was in the Ecuadorian Amazon that archaeologists only recently exposed traces of cocoa in pottery, said to be more than 5,000 years old.
-The country certainly honours this long-standing history with an output of almost 128,500 tons.
+The country certainly honors this long-standing history with an output of almost 128,500 tons.

-West Africa: This part of the world produces more cocoa than any other region, supplying two thirds of the world’s cocoa crops.
+West Africa: This part of the world produces more cocoa than any other region, supplying two-thirds of the world’s cocoa crops.
 Of that total, around a third of global production takes place in the Ivory Coast, making it by far the world’s largest producing country.